Correlation Between Qs International and Quantitative Longshort

 Returns

-The main advantage of trading using opposite Qs International and Quantitative positions is that it hedges away some unsystematic risk.
-Because of two separate transactions, even if Qs International position performs unexpectedly, Quantitative can make up some of the losses.
+The main advantage of trading using opposite Qs International and Quantitative Longshort positions is that it hedges away some unsystematic risk.
+Because of two separate transactions, even if Qs International position performs unexpectedly, Quantitative Longshort can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
-For example, if an entire industry or sector drops because of unexpected headlines, the short position in Quantitative will offset losses from the drop in Quantitative's long position.
+For example, if an entire industry or sector drops because of unexpected headlines, the short position in Quantitative Longshort will offset losses from the drop in Quantitative Longshort's long position.

 The idea behind Qs International Equity and Quantitative Longshort Equity pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.